ankan17/learncwithme/_posts/c-tutorial-series/2017-06-10-numbers-again.md

 serial: 5
 title: Numbers Again!
 meta: Octal and Hexadecimal Integers
-description: We continue our journey with number systems and with the introduction of octal and hexa-decimal integers and modifiers, we delve more into more numbers.
+description: We continue our journey with number systems and with the introduction of octal and hexa-decimal integers and modifiers, we delve more into number theory.
 comments: true
 category: c-tutorial-series
 ---